fhrizy/fhrizy/README.md

 - 👋 Hi, I’m @fhrizy
-- 👀 I’m interested in Android Studio, ReactJS & NodeJS framework, along with API and Firebase database.
-I have 1 year experience in making car parking system applications and campus magazine applications using Android Studio.
-Recently, I also created a web profile and also a chat engine web application using ReactJS.
-I also have a good understanding of HTML, CSS and JS programming languages.
+- 👀 I'm an experienced MERN (MongoDB, Express.js, React.js, Node.js) developer with two years in web development.
+Recently, I added Ionic React to my skills, diving into cross-platform mobile app development.
+From building dynamic interfaces with React.js to managing data with MongoDB, my MERN expertise is solid.
+I also use Tailwind CSS for efficient styling, ensuring clean and modern designs.
+I've embraced Next.js to boost web app performance, incorporating React components on the server side for faster loading and better user experiences.
+I'm excited about applying my diverse skills to innovative projects, delivering user-friendly solutions that blend MERN, Ionic React, Tailwind CSS, and Next.js.
-- 🌱 I’m currently learning ReactJS, NextJS & Flluter programming
+- 🌱 I’m currently learning React Native.
 - 💞️ I’m looking to collaborate on you guys.
-- 📫 How to reach me on instagram @fhrizy and my linkedIn www.linkedin.com/in/ficharrozy
+- 📫 How to reach me on instagram @fhrizy and my linkedIn [www.linkedin.com/in/ficharrozy](https://www.linkedin.com/in/fichar-rozy/)

 <!---
 fhrizy/fhrizy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.